c44w/HaloCage/README.md

 * Since the bodywork around the cockpit and below the Halo differs between cars, this might require a universal base design of the HaloCage, along with a custom portion that fills the gap between the base design and the chassis.

 ### Design<a id='design'></a>
-The current conceptual design is being developed in the computer-aided design software Autodesk Fusion 360.
+The [current conceptual design](https://a360.co/3WakMQN) is being developed in the computer-aided design software Autodesk Fusion 360.
 It is built around a publicly available [CAD file of the F1 Halo](https://grabcad.com/library/f1-halo-1).
+See the [Resources](#resources) section for the CAD files containing the HaloCage and the Halo.

 #### Current state<a id='current-state'></a>
 * Transparent, thin-walled honeycomb structure (less than 1mm or ~⅜”) covering most of the unprotected area susceptible to airborne objects and debris